Roy Rogers: Personal life

 In 1932, a palomino colt foaled in California was named "Golden Cloud"; when Rogers acquired him, he renamed him Trigger.
 Rogers also owned a thoroughbred racehorse named Triggairo, that won 13 career races, including the 1975 El Encino Stakes at Santa Anita Park.

-In 1932, Rogers met an admirer named Lucile Ascolese.
-They were married in 1933 by a justice of the peace in Los Angeles; the marriage failed, and the couple divorced in 1936.

-Rogers had been on tour with the O-Bar-O Cowboys in June 1933 and while they were performing in Roswell, New Mexico, a caller to a radio station, Grace Arline Wilkins, promised Rogers that she would bake him a pie if he sang "The Swiss Yodel".
+Rogers had been on tour with the O-Bar-O Cowboys in June 1933, and while they were performing in Roswell, New Mexico, a caller to a radio station, Grace Arline Wilkins, promised Rogers that she would bake him a pie if he sang "The Swiss Yodel".
 They were married in Roswell on June 11, 1936, having corresponded since their first meeting.
 In 1941, the couple adopted a daughter, Cheryl Darlene.
 Two years later, Grace gave birth to daughter Linda Lou.
-A son, Roy, Jr. ("Dusty"), was born in 1946; Grace died of complications from the birth a few days later, on November 3.
+A son, Roy Jr. ("Dusty"), was born in 1946; Grace died of complications from the birth a few days later, on November 3.

-Rogers met Dale Evans in 1944 when they were cast in a film together.
+Rogers met Dale Evans in 1944, when they were cast in a film together.
 They fell in love soon after Grace's death, and Rogers proposed to her during a rodeo at Chicago Stadium.
 They married on New Year's Eve in 1947 at the Flying L Ranch in Davis, Oklahoma, where they had filmed Home in Oklahoma a few months earlier.
-Together they had a child and adopted four more: Robin Elizabeth, who had Down syndrome and died of complications with mumps shortly before her second birthday; three adopted daughters, Mimi, Dodie, and Debbie; and one adopted son, Sandy.
+Together they had a child and adopted four more: Robin Elizabeth, who had Down syndrome and died of complications of mumps shortly before her second birthday; three adopted daughters, Mimi, Dodie, and Debbie; and one adopted son, Sandy.
 Evans wrote about the loss of their daughter Robin in her book Angel Unaware.
 Rogers and Evans remained married until his death.

 In 1955, Rogers and Evans purchased a 168-acre (68 ha) ranch near Chatsworth, California, complete with a hilltop ranch house, expanding it to 300 acres (121 ha).

 After their daughter Debbie was killed in a church bus accident in 1964, they moved to the 67-acre (27 ha) Double R Bar Ranch in Apple Valley, California.

 Rogers was a Freemason and a member of Hollywood (California) Lodge No. 355, the Scottish Rite Valley of Los Angeles, and Al Malaikah Shrine Temple.
+He was awarded the honorary 33rd degree of the Scottish Rite in 1975.

 He was also a pilot and the owner of a Cessna Bobcat.

 Rogers supported Barry Goldwater in the 1964 United States presidential election.